 - Core Curriculum

-- Three laboratory rotations (10 to 12 weeks each).
+- Three laboratory rotations (approximately 8 weeks each).
 Students are required to write reports and provide oral presentations for each lab rotation.

 - Two Leading-Edge Lecture Seminars